david-kim2/PDML/README.md

 - `src/cross-gpu`: Threads communicating across GPUs within a node.
 - `src/cross-gpu`: Threads communicating across GPUs across nodes.
 - `src/cross-host`: Threads communicating between GPU and host CPU.

+## Notes

+- Whenever we decide to actually add more pairs beyond 32, we need to edit our code to append to the data file instead of overwriting it.